 Gregory Mansfield (Mr. Kraler) Greg is delighted to return to Beaverton Civic Theatre.
 Previously he has performed at BCT as Walter Pierce in Death by Design and multiple roles including Sir Francis and Judge Obidiah in Around the World in 80 Days.
 He was also seen recently as Monsignor O’Hara in Sister Act at Lakewood Theatre Company.
 Greg wishes to thank his wife Jemi for all her love and support.

-Nicklas Gantzer (Nazi) This is Nic’s 4th show at BCT.
+Nicklas Gantzer (Officer) This is Nic’s 4th show at BCT.
 He recently played Jack in The Hundred Dresses and Mr. Bundles in Annie.
 Some of his favorite past performances have been Wolf in Hair and Jean in Rhinoceros.
 He wants to thank his friends and family for their support during his time on the stage.
 Thank you Ainsley and Nolan!

-Joseph Alaimo (Nazi) Joseph's theatre acting enjoyment include being in Anatomy of Gray, and in a scene study performance of Doubt, A Parable, playing Father Flynn.
+Joseph Alaimo (Officer) Joseph's theatre acting enjoyment include being in Anatomy of Gray, and in a scene study performance of Doubt, A Parable, playing Father Flynn.
 He has been doing film acting recently including playing a soldier guard while working alongside notable actors Ewan Bremner and Toby Jones in Kelly Reichardt's film First Cow, currently in post production.
 He has also been self-training in voiceover and hopes to get that going in the near future.

-Nicholas Etchart (Nazi) Nicholas, a native Oregonian, acted in several plays in his youth.
+Nicholas Etchart (Officer) Nicholas, a native Oregonian, acted in several plays in his youth.
 Always a fan of live theater and the unique collaborative experiences it creates, he is excited to be performing on stage once again.
 When he’s not acting he enjoys going to Portland Timbers matches with his wife and playing board games with his identical twin sons.